inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 Structures
 ..........

-:Name: 	OpenStreetMap(OSM)
+:Name: 	|OSM|
 :InaSAFE: buildings
 :Source: 	http://openstreetmap.org
 :License: `Open Data Commons Open Database License (ODbL) <http://opendatacommons.org/licenses/odbl/>`_
 :Coverage: World - incomplete
 :About:  	OpenStreetMap is a collaborative project to create a free
     editable map of the world.
-Two major driving forces behind the establishment and growth of OSM have been restrictions on use or availability of map information across much of the world and the advent of inexpensive portable satellite navigation devices.
+Two major driving forces behind the establishment and growth of |OSM| have been restrictions on use or availability of map information across much of the world and the advent of inexpensive portable satellite navigation devices.